 When clients are slow to pay

 Slow payments are a notorious drain on cash flow for small businesses.
-According to this study, the smallest businesses wait an average of 72 days before their invoices are paid.
+According to Wave's latest report, 70% of small businesses have waited between one and six months to get paid as a result of overdue invoices.
 Waiting so long for payment makes it hard for entrepreneurs to pay their own bills and suppliers, or to procure inventory, staff, and supplies for the next job.

 According to Jeff Longhurst, Chief Executive of the ABFA (the organization that did the study mentioned above): “Smaller businesses are particularly vulnerable.
 No matter how successful they are, if just a few invoices aren’t paid on time, they could end up in serious financial trouble.”